"Educational Pluralism" As a Global Phenomenon

 Under these circumstances, precious efforts are being made by a group of researchers in the Comparative Education Research Centre (CERC), the University of Hong Kong (HKU), who are led by Prof. Mark Bray, a UNESCO Chair Professor.

-the report of Asian Development Bank and has recently made a keynote speech in the International Council on Education for Teaching (ICET 2015) held in Japan in order to warn researchers and policy-makers to conduct studies on shadow education.
+Prof. Bray joined the compilation of the report of Asian Development Bank and has recently made a keynote speech in the International Council on Education for Teaching (ICET 2015) held in Japan in order to warn researchers and policy-makers to conduct studies on shadow education.

-And the other day he informed me of new research work made by the group thankfully in return for the copy of my book I had sent him before.
+And the other day he informed me of a new research work made by the group thankfully in return for the copy of my book I had sent him before.
 This work, which covers shadow education not only in Asian countries but also in some European countries, Iran, and Jamaica, is a great effort for shedding light on it.

 And here I would like to mention Dr. Julian Dierkes, another researcher who is familiar with jukus in Japan.
 He is running an Internet site "Jukupedia" to put the juku phenomenon on the discussion table, though he seems rather busy with Mongolian matters at the moment.